-If you like a house that is currently “under contract,” there is still a chance.
-Keep in mind a buyer and a seller must meet the contract’s terms for a deal to close.
+If you like a house currently “under contract,” there is still a chance.
+Remember that a buyer and a seller must meet the contract’s terms for closing a deal.
 However, that does not always happen.
-It’s common for a deal to fall through for various reasons and not to make it to closing.
-For instance, the buyer might be unsatisfied with the result of a house inspection.
-The buyer’s financing might fall through, or an appraisal could come back considerably lower than the sales price.
+It’s common for a deal to fall through for various reasons and not make it to closing.

-Technically, yes!
-But a seller generally cannot just cancel or back out of a deal because a higher offer has come along.
-A contract is legally binding.
-This is the type of situation when your real estate agent needs to provide key guidance along with your attorney.
+Yes!
+But a seller generally cannot cancel or back out of a deal because a higher offer has come.
+A contract is legally binding when your real estate agent and attorney must provide essential guidance.
 Realistically no!

-It depends on the terms of the deal.
-In most cases, a seller can only accept a backup in case the first deal falls through.
+It depends on the terms of the deal, and a seller can usually only accept a backup if the first deal falls through.

-As we explained, even if a house is “under contract,” the seller can still choose to accept “backup offers.”
-Sellers realize that sales sometimes fall through.
-Sellers can’t back out of a deal if they are “under contract” with another buyer.
+As we explained, even if a condo or a house is “under contract,” the seller can still choose to accept “backup offers.”
+Sellers realize that sales sometimes fall through, and sellers can’t back out of a deal if they are “under contract” with another buyer.
 However, they can continue to show the home.

-It is up to the seller and seller’s broker to continue to show the house and accept offers.
+It is up to the seller and seller’s broker to continue showing the house and accepting formal offers.
 In practice, sellers’ brokers would do that as a backup plan.

-To maximize your chances of buying a home, you should submit a backup offer.
-This behavior can help you secure the house before it gets back on the market again.
+To maximize your chances of buying a house, you should submit a backup offer on this property, pending or under contract.
+This behavior can help you secure the home before it returns to the market again.
 Make it attractive to the seller.
 However, don’t bid over the asking price.